7 Top Genesys Alternatives & Competitors [2024]

 What’s more, it’s fully scalable and cost-effective.
 You can modify your number of users according to demand, and pricing starts at $50/user/month.

-Nextiva is the intelligent cloud contact center with seamless connectivity via the Nextiva Business Phone Service.
+Nextiva is an intelligent cloud contact center with seamless connectivity via the Nextiva Business Phone Service.

 The complete call center solution